Ya-Hoo/Nerd/content/Notes/001 - Final/IB/Biology HL/A1.2 Nucleic acids/NUCLEIC ACIDS.md

 | Type of pentose        | Both have sugar-phosphate backbone                     | Deoxyribose vs Ribose |
 | Number of strands      | Both are polymers made from recurring nucleotide units | 2 vs 1                |
 # Complementary base pairing
+- the standard arrangement of bases in nucleotides in relation to their opposite pairing.
+	- A=T or U
+	- C $\equiv$ G
 - Stabilise structure of the double helix
 - Accuracy in DNA replication
 - Gene expression